 Legal assistants can earn a legal studies certificate in one year, though most employers prefer legal assistants to hold a two- or four-year degree in legal studies.

 A legal assistant is a trained legal professional who assists lawyers by maintaining files, conducting legal research, and organizing documents.
 Paralegals perform many similar tasks, including drafting legal documents, reviewing trial transcripts, and taking affidavits, though they are usually more specialized.
 Legal assistants and paralegals often need specialized legal training, and some paralegal positions require it.

 The median legal assistant salary exceeds $50,000 a year, with much faster-than-average projected job growth between 2018 and 2028.
 This page explores legal assistant careers, including common job duties, the difference between a legal assistant and a paralegal, and education requirements.

 Alternate job titles for legal assistants:

 - Summer Associate

 Legal assistants support lawyers by performing duties like organizing and maintaining documents, gathering evidence, and summarizing reports for lawyers preparing for trial.
 They may also draft legal documents, take notes during trials, and review trial transcripts.

 These assistants need strong research and writing skills.
-They must research, interpret, and summarize legal documents, and may even draft legal documents, like contracts.
-Legal assistants also draw on organizational skills to catalog documents, organize trial records, and maintain records from the discovery process.
+They must research, interpret, and summarize legal documents and may even draft legal documents, like contracts.
+Legal assistants also draw on organizational skills to catalog documents, organize trial records, and maintain records during the discovery process.

-Legal assistants may perform a variety of duties depending on the area of law they work in.
+Legal assistants may perform a variety of duties depending on the area of law where they work.
 Litigation legal assistants coordinate with clients, organize evidence for trials, and draft complaints and settlement agreements.
 Corporate legal assistants help lawyers monitor government regulations, prepare legal documents like shareholder agreements, and draft annual financial reports.